alpernae/alpernae/README.md

 ###

 <p align="left">
-Hi there, I'm Alperen, a Full Stack Web Developer and Cybersecurity Researcher with two years of experience.
-I've discovered vulnerabilities in open-source CMS and participated in bug bounty programs.
+👋 Hi there!
+I'm Alperen, a passionate Full Stack Web Developer and Cybersecurity Researcher with two years of experience.
+I specialize in building secure, efficient, and user-friendly web applications using modern technologies like React, Node.js, and more.

+🔒 My journey into cybersecurity has led me to discover vulnerabilities in open-source CMS platforms, and I've actively participated in bug bounty programs, contributing to making the web a safer place.
+I'm always eager to learn, share, and collaborate on projects that push the boundaries of what's possible.
 </p>

 ###